jhawthorn/discard/README.md

 ## Why should I use this?

-I've been worked with and have helped maintain [paranoia](https://github.com/rubysherpas/paranoia) for a while.
+I've worked with and have helped maintain [paranoia](https://github.com/rubysherpas/paranoia) for a while.
 I'm convinced it does the wrong thing for most cases.